 Neem for Hair Care

-Although bhringaraj is regarded in Ayurvedic herbalism as the “ruler of hair” in the world of Ayurvedic herbs, neem is also a powerful herbal ally when it comes to promoting hair health.
-It is even said that neem holds the capacity to promote hair’s natural color and maintain healthy hair growth.2
+Although bhringaraj is regarded as the “ruler of hair” in the world of Ayurvedic herbs, neem is also a powerful herbal ally when it comes to promoting hair health.
+It is even said that neem holds the capacity to promote hair’s natural color and maintain healthy hair growth.
+2

 While we won’t go calling it the fountain of youth, it is known that neem’s intensely cooling effect helps to balance excess pitta that has become trapped in the scalp and hair follicles, promoting lustrous, silky smooth locks.

 This is why you’ll find neem shampoos on the market for both people and animals alike!
 In fact, some people like to mix neem powder into their store-bought shampoo products for a deeper cleansing of the follicles.

 Herbal Neem Oil is an excellent scalp rejuvenator, and many consider its benefits to be comparable to those of neem shampoo.
 2 To use as a hair oil, place a small amount of oil on the tips of your fingers and gently massage into the scalp and roots.
 Work the oil into the ends if desired and leave on for at least 60 minutes.

 For added benefits, leave the oil in your hair overnight.
 Cover your hair and lay a towel over your pillow while you sleep, as the oil will stain.
 To wash out in the morning, apply shampoo to your hair before you get it wet.

 While external applications of neem can do wonders for your hair and skin, neem needs to be consumed internally to really get the full range of its benefits—from cleansing pitta from the blood to bolstering the immune system.
 1 For internal use, neem can be taken as a tablet, powder, or liquid extract.